tnqls0624/domain-driven-hexagon/README.md

 ### Commands

-`Command` is an object that signals user intent, for example `CreateUserCommand`.
+`Command` is an object that signals user intent, for example `UpdateUserAddressCommand`.
 It describes a single action (but does not perform it).

 `Commands` are used for state-changing actions, like creating new user and saving it to the database.
 Create, Update and Delete operations are considered as state-changing.